 The below are a few examples of different bibliographic style commands within LaTeX.
-If these do not suit or you would like to explore other options, CTAN.org is the official LaTeX archive containing official and user generated packages and items (including many more bibliographic styles then what is listed on this page).
+If these do not suit or you would like to explore other options, CTAN.org is the official LaTeX archive containing official and user generated packages and items (including many more bibliographic styles).

 Care needs to be taken with user contributed styles as they may not match the style name exactly.
 Many are slightly different based on a contributors need.
 Test any non-journal style by using it with a large BibTeX database and compare the resulting bibliography to the official style.